 The International Baccalaureate Diploma Programme (IB) is an academically rich and stimulating two year program that students take in Grades 11 and 12.
 The IB Diploma is recognized world-wide and is renowned for the preparation it provides students for their post-secondary experience.
 International mindedness, intercultural understanding and critical thinking are developed throughout the programme, preparing IB graduates to be active, compassionate and life-long learners.

-Join us on Tuesday November 26, 2019 @ 7pm in our Celtic Arts Centre to learn all about our IB Programme!
+Join us on Tuesday November 24, 2020 for a virtual broadcast to learn all about our IB Programme!

 From the IBO.org website: